Why YOU Should Study Software Defined Radio for Hackers!

 Wireless Microphones

-The list could go on and on.
-The number of applications is mind boggling.
+The list could go on for pages.
+The number of applications is mind-boggling when you consider it.

-In my series, Software Defined Radio for Hackers, we start with the basics of setting up an inexpensive radio receiver on our computers.
+In our series, Software Defined Radio for Hackers, we start with the basics of setting up an inexpensive radio receiver on our computers.
 The advantage of using a software defined radio is;

 Flexibility using multiple frequencies and signals